 Blocking fouls result in free throws for the fouled player.

-Defensive players will often flop to draw and draw a charge call, meaning they will over exaggerate the amount of contact they received and will fall to the ground to make the offensive player look guilty of the foul.
+Defensive players will often flop to draw a charging call, meaning they will over exaggerate the amount of contact they received when falling to the ground.
+The goal is to make the offensive player look guilty for committing a charge.

 The restricted area in a component of the court that defensive players are not allowed to stand in when taking a charge.
 If a player's feet are on the line then it is automatically considered a blocking foul.